 For timing and scheduling, there are many foundational questions to ask:

-- How much instruction time do you want, and how many hours per day?
+- What amount of instruction time do you want, and how many hours per day?

 - How many calendar weeks and months will the course last?